 * * * * *

 Bar Rondo was a discreet cavern squeezed into the corner of a city block.
 It serviced office workers at lunch and at office lovers at night.
 It was elegantly lit with an array of pendant lights which cast a bronze hue upon the tables; a long bar boasted and expansive selection of alcohol.
-An awkwardly shaped interior had been adroitly configured by its owner, Pablo, to provide nooks and crannies where business deals and intimate moments could incubate away from prying eyes.
+An awkwardly shaped interior had been adroitly configured by its owner, Paulo, to provide nooks and crannies where business deals and intimate moments could incubate away from prying eyes.

-“Pablo!” said Jessica as she strode into the soft interior.
+“Paulo!” said Jessica as she strode into the soft interior.